 5. The Extinction Cycle (series)

 If you’re looking for mindless, brainy zombie books (not an oxymoron), look no further than The Extinction Cycle.
-From Extinction Horizon and beyond, author Nicholas Smith feeds you an exquisite serving of zombie guts, gore, and frenzied action.
+From Extinction Horizon and beyond, author Nicholas Smith feeds you an exquisite serving of frenzied zombie action.

 This military story follows Master Sergeant Reed Beckham who, as leader of his Delta Force Team, has lived through his fair share of nightmarish missions.
 However, his worst hell begins when his team is sent in to investigate a super-secret research facility that’s gone dark.
 An epic catastrophe soon unfolds when they discover that infected zombies have started to spread across cities, threatening human extinction.